upenn-nets-2120/student-tests/example-autograder/README.md

 - `weightReturnedTests`: A boolean that specifies if the random sampling for `maxNumReturnedTests` is weighted or not.
 If it is weighted, then the random sample of returned tests will be weighted on the number of likes each test case has (but it will still include those with no likes).

 - `pomPath`: When using Maven and a Java server, this is the path to the `pom.xml` file.
 (In future versions, this is subject to removal in favor of the `pom.xml` file always being at the root).
 If you are using a different server, then this variable can be set to anything.

-- `jUnitTestLocation`: When using Maven and JUnit 4 tests, this is the path to the directory that contains all of the tests.
-(In future versions, this is subject to removal in favor of a field in each JUnit 4 test case written in the test file).
-If you are using a different server, then this variable can be set to anything.

 - `groupedDefaultTestsScore`: See the explanation in #8 above